 That program led to a bigger conversation with Kesseh.
 The city already offered tennis lessons during summer camp, but Kesseh and others thought it would be better to bring tennis to the kids instead of waiting for the kids to come to tennis.

 The RTA first began teaching students at Caliber on Kennedy’s old tennis courts in 2016.

 “There were courts that had no nets,” Gary Hurlbut said.

-So the RTA set up temporary nets when Hurltbut, RTA volunteers and Caliber Academy staff taught lessons.
-Hurltbut says around 200 kids participated, making it a complete success.
+So the RTA set up temporary nets when Hurlbut, RTA volunteers and Caliber Academy staff taught lessons.
+Hurlbut says around 200 kids participated, making it a complete success.

 But College Preparatory didn’t have any tennis courts nearby, so they used temporary nets and chalk to draw out a tennis court.
 It, too, was a success.

-East Bay Mandarin students were driven out in vans to Nicholl Park’s courts for lessons, Hurlbut said.
+West County Mandarin students were driven out in vans to Nichol Park’s courts for lessons, Hurlbut said.

-RTA member John Saelee was one of the teachers waiting for the kids at Nicholl Park.
+RTA member John Saelee was one of the teachers waiting for the kids at Nichol Park.